-If you haven’t kept up in biology over the last few years, you need a total overhaul
+If you haven’t kept up in biology over the last few years, you need a total knowledge overhaul.

-Pushed by research into health, or sickness, whichever way we want to look at it, biological science has gone from discovery to discovery over the last 3 years and we’re in for more breakthrough findings over the next few years.
+Pushed by research into health, or sickness, whichever way we want to look at it, the science of biology has gone from discovery to discovery over the last 3 years and we’re in for more breakthrough findings over the next few years.

 If you’re not keeping up with a scientific writer in the know, you’re reading ‘olds’ not news.
 One of the most up-to-date balanced bloggers on this subject that I can recommend is Dr. Jon Lieff, a real buff who takes biology, brain and mind to another level while at the same time making it as accessible as possible for us mortals… even if you have to read and reread for it to sink in.
 It’s well worth the effort.

-The Human Genome Project from 1993 to 2003 captured public attention with its race and goal of detailing the 3 billion nucleotides of human DNA.
+The Human Genome Project from 1993 to 2003 captured public attention for biology with its race and goal of detailing the 3 billion nucleotides of human DNA.
 It established the number of genes at approximately 20.000 representing 1.5% of the total DNA, a rather infinitesimal percentage.
-Until recently genes were considered the carriers of cancer and numerous other genetic ailments.
-The thouhgt was if we could identify genes and inventory their qualities we’d be well on our way to recognizing the causes of our maladies.
-This has not come to pass and it is now recognized that genetic malfunctions are elsewhere.
+Until recently, genes were considered the carriers of cancer and numerous other genetic ailments.
+The thought was if we could identify genes and inventory their qualities, we’d be well on our way to recognizing the causes of our maladies.
+This has not come to pass, and it is now recognized that genetic malfunctions are elsewhere.

 ENCODE, the ENCyclopedia Of Dna Elements was set up to discover the functionality of the remaining 98.5% of ‘junk’ DNA as it was called because it had no direct part in transcribing new DNA.
 What role, if any, does this vast majority of the human genome play in life?